scala-android/sbt-android/README.md

   gradle-style layouts)
   * Gradle-style project layouts need to be created by other means, either using the gradle plugin, IDEA, maven, sbt-android or by hand.
+  * When using Gradle-style project layouts without properties files platformTarget in Android should be set manually to the string name of the platform as listed in `android list targets`.
+Any settings normally loaded from a `.properties` file should also be configured in the build settings as necessary.
 * Consuming apklib and aar artifacts from maven or ivy
 * Producing and publishing apklib and aar artifacts to maven or ivy
 * Switch to using `com.android.build.AndroidBuilder` for many operations